Faq. get answers

 Frequently Asked Questions.
-Here are answers to the most frequently asked questions from nosey people such as yourself.
-If you do not see the answer to your question use the contact form to send me your question.
+Here are answers to the most frequently asked questions.
+If you do not see the answer to your question use the contact form to send the artist your question.

 As a person with very little patience I understand how important it is that your package(s) arrive promptly.
 With the exception to custom work, your art will ship within 1 to 2 business days.
 Tracking information will be updated on Paypal once shipment is made.
 Highly fragile works of art are shipped via FedEx and are insured.
 If delivery address is a P.O.
 Box, USPS will be the courier.
 Local pick up and delivery are always welcome.